tomkat-cr/data_lakehouse_local_stack/README.md

 11. Click on the `Download export - XXX MB` link.

-12. Put the compressed file in a local directory like: `${HOME}/Downloads/raygun-data`
+12. Put the compressed file in a local directory like `${HOME}/Downloads/raygun-data`

 13. Uncompress the file.

-14. A new directory will be created with the JSON files, each one with a error for a date/time, in the directory: `${HOME}/Downloads/raygun-data/assets`
+14. A new directory will be created with the JSON files, each one with an error for a date/time, in the directory: `${HOME}/Downloads/raygun-data/assets`

-15. To check the input files size:
+15. To check the total input file size:

 Set an environment variable with the path: